Community Action for Reading and Security (CARS) Activity in Nicaragua

 Under CARS, DevTech has developed RACCS/RACCN specific education materials for teachers in English, Miskitu, and Spanish including teacher guides, student lesson books, and supplementary reading materials to improve the material that teachers have in the participating schools.
 Additionally, we worked closely to provide culturally and linguistically appropriate reading materials (50 titles per grade) in Spanish, Miskitu, and Creole.
 All materials are aligned with the SEAR and the national curriculum, and include stories written by youth about resilience to drugs and violence, stories written by children about pride in their culture and dreams for the future of their community.

 The CARS activity also offers a weekend diploma program which provides teachers the opportunity to earn a diploma in improved active teaching-learning methodologies.
-The lesson plan development based program will be designed to teach phonemic awareness, systematically teach letters and sounds, comprehension strategies, and the use of reading materials.
-Our approach integrate experiential learning by enabling educators to practice the new techniques with the children each week
+Our approach integrates experiential learning by enabling educators to practice the new techniques with the children each week.

 - Nicaragua CARS: EGRA 2014 Baseline